Worongary - Tallai

 Worongary - Tallai lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch's analysis shows Worongary - Tallai's population was around 9,281 as of Aug 2025.
-This reflects an increase of 739 people from the 2021 Census figure of 8,542, indicating a growth rate of 8.7%.
-The change is inferred from ABS data showing an estimated resident population of 8,937 as of June 2024 and an additional 372 validated new addresses since the Census date.
+Worongary-Tallai's population, as per AreaSearch's analysis, is 9,281 as of November 2025.
+This figure represents an increase of 739 people since the 2021 Census, which reported a population of 8,542.
+The growth was inferred from ABS's estimated resident population of 8,944 in June 2024 and additional validated new addresses since the Census date.
 This results in a population density ratio of 356 persons per square kilometer.
-Worongary - Tallai's growth rate exceeded both its SA3 area (6.0%) and the non-metro area, marking it as a regional growth leader.
-Overseas migration contributed approximately 56.1% to overall population gains during recent periods, although all migration drivers were positive factors.
+Worongary-Tallai's 8.7% growth since the 2021 census exceeded its SA3 area's 6.0% growth, making it a growth leader in the region.
+Overseas migration contributed approximately 56.1% of overall population gains recently, with all drivers being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections for each age cohort, released in 2023 with 2022 as the base year.
-Future population projections predict exceptional growth, placing Worongary - Tallai in the top 10 percent of national non-metropolitan areas.
-The area is expected to grow by 4,367 persons to 2041 based on the latest numbers, reflecting a total increase of 43.3% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Future population projections predict exceptional growth, placing Worongary-Tallai in the top 10 percent of national non-metropolitan areas.
+The area is expected to grow by 4,367 persons to 2041, reflecting a total increase of 43.3% over the 17 years.

 Frequently Asked Questions - Population